PROSLab/IoTEventLogRoutineDetector/processing/README.md

-# Routine Detector - Processng
+# Routine Detector - Processing

 The project refers to the IoT event processing part of the Routine Detector approach.